-- Lightness to reduce the weight of the reciprocating masses and so enable higher engine speeds.
+- Lightness reduces the weight of the reciprocating masses and so enables higher engine speeds.

-- Good heat conductivity to reduce the risk of detonation so allowing higher compression ratio.
+- Good heat conductivity reduces the risk of detonation so allowing a higher compression ratio.

 - Silence in operation.

-- Material having low expansion and provision to allow for different expansion rates of cast iron cylinder block and an aluminium piston.
+- Material having low expansion and provision to allow for different expansion rates of cast iron cylinder block and an aluminum piston.